SemkoDev/nelson.cli/README.md

 And run it

 ```
-nelson --gui --neighbors "mainnet.deviota.com/16600 mainnet2.deviota.com/16600 mainnet3.deviota.com/16600 iotairi.tt-tec.net/16600"
+nelson --gui --getNeighbors
 ```

-The  ```--neighbors``` option is used to provide an entry set of trusted nelson peers for new nelson instances.
+The  ```--getNeighbors``` option is used to download an entry set of trusted Nelson peers for new Nelson instances.
-As your nelson stays online and gets to know its neighbors, it will rely less and less on the initial entry points.
+As your Nelson stays online and gets to know its neighbors, it will rely less and less on the initial entry points.

 The  ```--gui``` option is used to provide a simple GUI interface in the console.